Influencing public policy

 From this unique position the Poche Centre is well placed to actively inform the future directions of health service delivery for Aboriginal people.
 Our clinical services, education, scholarships and research will all contribute to the development of our public policy presence.

-A new initiative, the Poche Key Thinkers Forum, will meet three times each year.
-It will include experts, policy makers, community members and practitioners.
+A new initiative, the Poche Key Thinkers Forum, meets twice each year.
+It includes experts, policy makers, community members and practitioners.

 The Poche Centre held its first Key Thinkers Forum on Wednesday 3 July 2013.
+The topic of the forum was 'Fly in, fly out, what's your opinion?'
 The result of the forum was the first of the Poche Opinions.
 Please see here for the first Poche Opinion.